DrisyaAntose/DrisyaAntose/final-project-part-two.md

 Text here!

 ## Interview script
-> List the goals from your research, and the questions you intend to ask.
+The goals from my interview is to guage how my story can be told to a wider audience.

 Text here!